Brussels-Prague from €46.90, Cologne-Prague from €27.90...

 Here's an illustrated account of a westbound journey from Prague to Nuremberg, Frankfurt & Brussels on the early morning departure on a frosty January day.
 Obviously, trains & scenery are the same in either direction, you just experience them in the reverse order!

-Although nothing fancy such as an Intercity or SuperCity, the Czech Railways (CD) express trains between Prague & Cheb are clean, comfortable, air-conditioned, with free WiFi and power sockets in most cars.
-Old-school comfort and a pleasure to travel on.
+The Czech Railways (CD) express trains between Prague & Cheb are now formed of CD's latest Interjet trains built by Siemens.
+Clean, comfortable, air-conditioned with free WiFi and power sockets at all seats.
 A refreshment trolley comes down the train with tea, coffee, snacks and soft drinks at inexpensive Czech prices.
 These trains run every 2 hours.
-Brand new Interjet trains are entering service on this route in 2022.

 Czech & German timetables are coordinated and it's usually a simple 10-minute cross-platform interchange at Cheb between the Czech train to/from Prague and the German regional train to/from Nuremberg, in either direction.